g-omarsdottir/shaping-sustainable-surf/README.md

 - DiscountCode model in the Cart app manages and validates discount codes.
 - Validation checks include code existence in the database and current active status.
 - Placement in the cart app allows for code validation without interfering with the checkout process.
-- Store owners can create, update, delete, and manage discount codes, including temporary activation/deactivation.
+- Adm can create, update, delete, and manage discount codes, including temporary activation/deactivation.

 **Relationship with Order model:**
 - Order model in the Checkout app links to the DiscountCode model via a Foreign Key.